 Fees for part-time students are assessed by semester (or module).
-Therefore separate fees will be assessed, depending on whether a student has enrolled in Autumn, Spring, Summer or Full Year modules, and each type of module will be subject to a specific withdrawal policy.
+Therefore separate fees will be applicable, depending on whether a student has enrolled in Autumn, Spring, Summer or Full Year modules, and each type of module will be subject to a specific withdrawal policy (as set out below).
 This policy will apply to the dropping of individual modules, as well as a full withdrawal from a semester or academic year, when studying in a part-time mode.

-The part-time withdrawal and module drop policy will also apply where a full-time student drops to a part-time load and remains in attendance in the academic year.
+This part-time withdrawal and module drop policy will also apply where a full-time student drops to a part-time and remains in attendance in the academic year.
 The modules dropped will have drop charges calculated based on the dates detailed in Table 7.
-Table 7 overleaf illustrates the withdrawal and module drop rates, by semester, together with fee due percentages.
+Table 7 below illustrates the withdrawal and module drop rates, by semester, together with the fee due percentages.